Minnesota’s climate is shifting. Our forests are getting warmer and wetter, changing the habitat suitability for species in regions across the state.

 The tree species that may have new habitat potential in Minnesota's future climate vary by ecoregion.
 Find the list of trees with migration potential for your region and learn how to identify them.
 If you need a little help telling oaks and hickories apart to species, especially those new to Minnesota, check out some great resources here.

-If a tree is tended, like in a yard or park, please click the "It is captive or cultivated" option when you make the report in iNaturalist.
-Watch this short video to learn how to make an observation using the iNaturalist mobile app.
+If the tree is tended, like in a yard or park, please click the "It is captive or cultivated" choice in the iNaturalist report.
+We are most interested in migration potential tree observations in where they are new-to-region.